beaujeant/beaujeant.github.io/AppSec101/programming.md

 ### Pointer

-We mentioned at the beginning of this sub-chatper that variable are meant to be some sort of abstraction layer so that we don't have to deal with memory addresses and offsets and instead we can use meaningful name to store, move and process data.
+We mentioned at the beginning of this sub-chapter that variables are meant to be some sort of abstraction layer so that we don't have to deal with memory addresses and offsets and instead we can use a meaningful name to store, move and process data.
 However, sometime, it could be interesting to actually know and manipulate the memory address of a variable.
 One reason will be explain later in sub-chapter [function arguments](#Function%20arguments).

 In order to know the address in memory where the variable is stored, you can use the symbol `&` right in front of the variable name, e.g. `&number`.
-You can also create variables that are meant to store memory address.
-Thos variables are called _pointer_ and can be declared as follow: `<type> *<variable name>`.
-For instance, if we want to create a pointer `pointer` that will store a integer, we will have the following line:
+You can also create variables that are meant to store a memory address.
+Those variables are called _pointer_ and can be declared as follow: `<type> *<variable name>`.
+For instance, if we want to create a pointer `pointer` that will store an integer, we will have the following line:

 ```